AashiGoel/RoboFriends/README.md

 ### RoboFriends App

 Generate random robot cards with the help of an API.
-Filter the robots by searching them of the search bar.
+Filter the robots by searching them on the search bar.

 ![robofriends](https://user-images.githubusercontent.com/97473701/208432474-35567f4a-2f04-4232-b5c4-83d20e4968aa.png)